 Trudy joined Watsi on May 6th, 2016.
 Five years ago, Trudy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trudy's most recent donation supported Thuwaibatu, a playful and talkative three-year-old girl from Tanzania, to fund corrective surgery so she can walk again.
+Trudy's most recent donation supported Margaret, a 41-year-old farmer from Kenya, to fund a thyroidectomy.

 Thuwaibatu is a three-year-old girl and the second-born child in a family of three children.
 Thuwaibatu is a friendly, playful and talkative girl.
 Thuwaibatu was diagnosed with genu varus, where her legs bow outwards and her knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, she has difficulty walking.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Thuwaibatu.
 The procedure is scheduled to take place on September 2nd.
 Treatment will hopefully restore Thuwaibatu's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Thuwaibatu’s mother says "Her legs worsen each day, you can see how she walks and how big the curve is.
 Please help my daughter, we cannot afford the treatment cost.”